 While Elvis Presley is fondly remembered for being the King of Rock n Roll, he simultaneously managed to have an incredibly successful career in Hollywood.
-When it wasn't Elvis on tour or spending time with his family at home in Memphis, the King was on movie sets, somehow managing to film a whopping 31 films in his 42 years.
+When he wasn't on tour or spending time with his family at home in Memphis, the King was on movie sets, somehow managing to film a whopping 31 films in his 42 years.

 While some of his films weren't necessarily well-received (ahem, Clambake), many are still considered classics to this day.
 Here are the best 15 Elvis Presley movies from the King's celebrated career onscreen.

 When construction worker Vince Everett accidentally kills a man, he gets sentenced to serve hard time for manslaughter.
 But his cellmate, an old country singer, discovers that he has singing chops and decides to show him the ropes.
 This hit musical film from director Richard Thorpe is one of Presley's most loved films and for a good reason.
 Judy Tyler co-stars as the music producer who helps boost Vince's career after he's released from prison as well as his love interest with Mickey Shaughnessy playing his cellmate Hunk Houghton.

 Director George Sidney blessed us all with this incredibly fun musical that gave us some seriously steamy chemistry between the King and Ann-Margret.
 Presley plays race car driver Lucky Jackson, who heads to Sin City to compete in the Grand Prix Race.
 He ends up taking a job as a waiter in order to get back the money he lost to pay for a new engine and finds himself romancing the lovely swimming instructor Rusty Martin (Ann-Margret).
 This feature film is the definition of a guilty pleasure, full of enjoyable songs and dance numbers.